DNSCrypt/dnscrypt-proxy/README.md

 The current 2.0.0 release candidate includes all the major features from dnscrypt-proxy 1.9.5 (support for dnscrypt v2, synthetic IPv6 responses, logging, blocking, forwarding and caching), with improved reliability, flexbility, usability and performance.

-It includes support for DNS-over-HTTP/2 (DoH), the successor to DNS-over-TLS.

 ## Pre-built binaries

 Up-to-date, pre-built binaries are available for: